Hydrogen cyanide: History of discovery and naming

+Etymology

+The word cyanide for the radical in hydrogen cyanide was derived from its French equivalent, cyanure, which Gay-Lussac constructed from the Ancient Greek word κύανος for dark blue enamel or lapis lazuli, again owing to the chemical’s derivation from Prussian blue.
+This Greek word is also the root of the English color name cyan.

 Production and synthesis

-Hydrogen cyanide forms in at least limited amounts from many combinations of hydrogen, carbon, and ammonia.
-Hydrogen cyanide is currently produced in great quantities by several processes, as well as being a recovered waste product from the manufacture of acrylonitrile.
-In 2006, between 500 million and 1 billion pounds (between 230,000 and 450,000 t) were produced in the US.

 The most important process is the Andrussow oxidation invented by Leonid Andrussow at IG Farben in which methane and ammonia react in the presence of oxygen at about 1200 °C over a platinum catalyst: